 Products exported overseas must meet New Zealand standards and comply with market or importing country requirements where they are known.

-All food products must meet New Zealand standards to ensure product produced in New Zealand is safe and suitable for consumers.
-This includes provisions under the Food Act 2014 and the Australia New Zealand Food Standards Code and other key legislation where relevant, such as the Animal Products Act 1999 for foods containing animal material.
+All export products must meet New Zealand standards to ensure product produced in New Zealand is safe and suitable for consumers.
+This includes provisions under the Food Act 2014 and the Australia New Zealand Food Standards Code for food products and other key legislation where relevant, such as the Animal Products Act 1999 for animal products, including foods containing animal material.